vertyco/vrt-cogs/assistant/example-funcs/README.md

 ## JSON Schema Example

-Here is an example of a JSON schema for the `get_member_balance` function:
+Here is an example of a JSON schema for the `get_member_balance` function (note how the `guild` object from the function above isnt included):

 ```json
 {